allannashjr/UA-CS-Projects/README.md

 A5.cpp - Assignment to Determine if an Inputted Number is Prime or Not

-A7.cpp - Assignment to Determine Different Stat's, A8.cpp
+A7.cpp - Assignment to Determine Different Stat's

-A8.txt - Assignment to Convert Inputted String(s) to Pig Latin
+A8.cpp and A8.txt - Assignment to Convert Inputted String(s) to Pig Latin

 P1.cpp - Project to Output a Receipt

 // Computer Science 2 - Spring 2020

+P2.cpp - Project to Display and Manage Various Computer Labs

 // Data Structures - Fall 2020